 [Regulation 76A inserted in Gazette 8 Jul 2008 p.
 3226.]

-76. Payment of WSS withdrawal benefit
+76. WSS withdrawal benefit, payment of

 (1) Unless permitted to do so by another provision of this Division the Board must not pay a West State Super Member’s WSS withdrawal benefit unless the Member —